x-radio/QuickPID/README.md

 - `POn` parameter controls the setpoint weighting and mix of Proportional on Error to Proportional on Measurement
 - Reorganized and more efficient PID algorithm, faster analog read function, micros() timing resolution
 - Runs a complete PID cycle (*read-compute-write*) faster than just an `analogRead()` command  in Arduino
+- Includes  a complete`analogWrite()`function for ESP32 boards.
+This controls up to 9 independent PWM pins and 2 DAC pins.

 ### Performance